We Will Not Stay Silent

 We are heartbroken to hear about the murders of Xiaojie Tan, Daoyou Feng, Hyun Jung Grant, Soon Chung Park, Suncha Kim, Yong Ae Yue, Delaina Ashley Yaun, and Paul Andre Michels that took place in Atlanta on March 16, 2021.

 Seven of the eight victims were women and six were of Asian descent.
 We cannot ignore the broader context in which the shootings took place.
-In 2020, Stop AAPI Hate (new window) (new window) reported hate incidents targeting Asian Americans rose by nearly 150%, with Asian American women twice as likely to be targeted.
+In 2020, Stop AAPI Hate (new window) reported hate incidents targeting Asian Americans rose by nearly 150%, with Asian American women twice as likely to be targeted.
 The rise in anti-Asian American hate crimes is a direct result of the presence of white supremacy and systemic racism in America and must be dismantled.
 We stand in solidarity with the Asian and Asian American community, and those continually affected by racist violence and hate, as we work toward ensuring a more healthy and just society.

 July 2020